katastic/dlawn/notes/ideas.md

 dlawn
 ================================================================================================

+ - dlawn
+	- when big meteor hits ground, it explodes into small meteors but they're affected by gravity and arc.
+	- need to port old meteor objects to movingStyle2
+	- when tiles are deleted, we could have a fade out animation (whether generic or the same texture of the original tile) to smooth out deletions. alternatively have little dirt particles explode
+	- BUFFERED maxLength strings for debug output without allocations basically static strings / static arrays.

  - simple games: Biplane Bonaza.
 Skii Free or Die Hard.
 WW2 JRPG.

 		note: lets just shit these out.
 Take small games, and just churn it out on autopilot